Summer seems to be coming early this year to northern Arkansas, you never know though. Remember 2013, when it snowed in early

 |

-Almost at the top of the hill is an intersection with an old road to the
+Almost to the top of the hill is an intersection with an old road to the

 right, we pull in and park at this ‘Y’ intersection.
-We notice yellow blazes and realize this must
+We see yellow blazes and realize this must

 be an access for the Old River Trail.